cwi-swat/langdev/README.md

 We encourage presenters to demonstrate their work with a **demo or live coding** over “just” showing slides.
 Additionally, we encourage speakers to accompany their presentations with a **reproduction package** that helps the participants to (easily) run the presented tools, experiment with them, or to tweak benchmark experiments.
 This helps to create a lasting contribution.

-Talk proposals should be submitted by February 29 to the following Google Form (coming soon).
-A proposal includes a title and a short (maximum 200 words) abstract.
+**Talk proposals should be submitted by February 29 through [this Google Form](https://forms.gle/snX7orjhXm1cKWcd7).** A proposal includes a title and a short (maximum 200 words) abstract.
 In case the talk is accompanied by a demo, we encourage presenters to also provide a brief demo outline as part of the proposal.
 Presenters will have 30 minutes for their talks (25 min talk + 5 min Q&A).
 Presenters may choose to follow a traditional presentation style where the Q&A is at the end of the talk, or they may follow a chess timer-based style.
+Notifications about acceptance will by sent out by March 14.

 ### Organization & Program Committee